TomLKoller/ADEKF/README.md

 };
 ```

-To call the update step of the adkef, we need the measurement noise which has the same dimension as the measurement and a measurement observation.
+To call the update step of the adekf, we need the measurement noise which has the same dimension as the measurement and a measurement observation.

 ```c++